-National 12 designs go back to the 1936 and there have been substaintial developments in hull shape, construction methods, materials and rig since then.
+National 12 designs go back to the 1936 and there have been substantial developments in hull shape, construction methods, materials and rig since then.
 Typically there has been a paradigm shift every decade or so.
 There are four main classifications in the fleet; double-bottomed, foilers, admiral's cuppers and vintage.
-There are often prizes for these different classifcations at the major events.Within these classifcations there are hundreds of designs.
-Some of these were particularly popular and are describe on the list below.
+There are often prizes for these different classifications at the major events.Within these classifications there are hundreds of designs.
+Some of these were particularly popular and are described on the list below.
 You can read about all the N12 designs on the boat database.

 = Good for light weights, = Good for heavier crews

 and manufactured by Composite Craft, launched mid 2012

 and has showed good pace particularly in strong winds.

 The design won the Burton Cup in 2018

 from Jo Richards which has proven itself at Burton week

 since 2009.
 Jo designed the boat around the rudder foil.

 It has low free-board and a pronounced bustle in the